 Park the car safely onto the side of the road and inspect for gas leaks under your car.
 Placing a piece of cardboard under the car may help you easily find where it’s coming from.

 If you can’t find a leak pouring under the car, the problem may simply be located elsewhere.
-An engine burning a richer than normal air/fuel mixture, for example, will eventually fill the catalytic converter with gas fumes, leading to a gas smell coming out of the exhaust.
+An engine burning a richer than normal air/fuel mixture, for example, will eventually fill the catalytic converter with gas fumes.
+This leads to a gas smell coming out of the exhaust.

 In fact, everything modifying the internal combustion of the engine and making it any less than perfect can make your car smell like gas.
 A dirty engine air filter, old spark plugs, a malfunctioning MAF and every faulty component from the intake, exhaust or ignition system can cause a car’s exhaust fumes to smell like gas.